 Your Goal: Make a sale again

 It is easier to sell to an existing customer than it is to gain a new one.
-You’ve invested a lot of energy and money in gaining a core customer – don’t just leave them now!
+You’ve invested a lot of energy and money in gaining a core customer, so don’t just leave them on their own now!

 Remember those who have already made a purchase by offering:

-Ask your customers if they know anyone else who would benefit from your product.
-Offer a discount on their next purchase if they refer a prospect who becomes a customer.
+Ask your customers if they know anyone else who would benefit from your product and offer a discount on their next purchase if they refer a prospect who becomes a customer.